Strategy11/formidable-forms/readme.txt

 Formidable Forms is a **100% GDPR-friendly** form generator.
 You can turn off IP tracking or stop saving contact form submissions entirely.
 Alternatively, you can add a GDPR checkbox field to your lead forms and payment forms to collect consent.

-Need to import your contact form leads to another service like MailChimp?
+Need to import your leads to another service like MailChimp?
 No problem. **Export contact form leads to a CSV**, open it in Excel, and import anywhere.

 You can also configure unlimited form email notifications and autoresponders triggered by contact form submissions.